zk4/obsidian-evergreen/README.md

 1 Open internal link in new tab;

-2 ~~Reuse already opened tab if possible;~~  Tabs follow the open stack; If you still want this feature, use 0.0.7 version.
+2 ~~Reuse already opened tab if possible;~~  Personally, I find this feature a little bit confusing, if you still want this feature, use 0.0.7 version.

+3 Tabs follow the open stack;

 3 Keep only leaf to parent full tab history from link hierarchy, otherwise tab would be deleted;